Cardi B Reveals She Was Sexually Assaulted At A Photoshoot

 “I told the magazine owner, and he just looked at me like, ‘So?
 And?'”

-“When I see the #MeToo movement, there’s girls from the ‘hood, I know they went through the same type of treatment… It happens really every day,” Cardi mentioned.
+“When I see the #MeToo movement, there’s girls from the ‘hood, I know they went through the same type of treatment… It happens really every day,” Cardi added.

 Now that she is a big star, she’s noted that this kind of harassment has ended because she would put them on blast on Instagram if it ever happened again.